Oliverpt-1/Oliver-Tipton-Portfolio/README.md

 ## Oliver Tipton

 Hello!
 My name is Oliver Tipton, and I am a senior studying Computer Science at Davidson College.
 I am deeply immersed in the blockchain ecosystem, both as a developer and an active market participant.
-Over the past three years, I have honed my skills in programming fundamentals such as Object-Oriented Programming, Data Structures, and Algorithms, while focusing on blockchain technologies and decentralized applications.
+Over the past three years, I have honed my skills in programming fundamentals such as Object-Oriented Programming, Data Structures, and Algorithms, while focusing on blockchain technologies and decentralized finance.

 ### Experience